-Wondering how to manage cooking with a baby?
+Wondering how to keep your baby busy while cooking?
 Entertaining a baby while cooking is hard enough.
 Add to that the need to keep a toddler safe and we need some serious skills.

-Have you ever wondered things like ‘where to put the baby while I cook’, or ‘how to cook with a newborn’, or may be you’ve considered buying a baby wrap or safety gate.
+Have you ever wondered things like where to put the baby, or how to entertain a toddler while you cook, or may be you’ve considered buying a baby wrap or safety gate to keep them safe.
 I know!

 These tips help me not just save time in the kitchen and food on to table but also to ensure my babies are safe!